29% Complete

 Participation requires the courage to be fully in the moment without guarantees about what the moment will bring.
 It means sitting with your teen during a calm conversation and actually enjoying it, rather than spending the entire conversation waiting for the calm to break.

-Practice for parents: Choose one daily activity you share with your teen, even something small like eating breakfast together or the car ride to school, and practice full participation.
+Choose one daily activity you share with your teen, even something small like eating breakfast together or the car ride to school, and practice full participation.
 Put your phone away.
 Stop multitasking.
 Give your complete attention to the experience.
 Notice the difference in the quality of the interaction when you are fully present versus when you are partially elsewhere.

 Nonjudgmentally